-Furthermore, a tangible and emotional reward can mean retention of the desirable employees.
+Furthermore, a tangible and emotional reward can mean the retention of desirable employees.
 People thrive better in creative work environments and want to make a difference.
 Ideally, the work’s result itself will give them a feeling of accomplishment and inspiration—but well-structured reward and recognition programs can enhance this consequence.

 In general, better employee motivation leads to better engagement and hence better productivity.
 This is why employee motivation is one of the biggest management concerns.